1jour1vin

 Wine rated (2022 guide) 96/100

-Quite different from its little brother Clos La Gaffelière, this is a wine that should not be underestimated.
-Round, opulent, and dense on the nose, the palate lifts you up, thanks to a silky texture, close to cashmere, intense and mouthwatering.
+A world apart from its younger sibling, Clos La Gaffelière, this is a wine not to be underestimated.
+Round, opulent, and dense on the nose, the palate lifts you up, thanks to a silky texture—almost like cashmere—that is intense and mouth-watering.
 2029–2049

 Land of Wines